Characteristic Functions and Colligations: Colligations with certain class of basic operators

-The following theorem gives the structure of a co-isometric observable colligation having finite dimensional input space with the dimension of input space equal to the dimension of the defect space of the basic operator.
+In this section, we describe the structure of a co-isometric observable colligation having finite dimensional input space where the dimension of the input space is equal to the dimension of the defect space of the basic operator of the colligation.
+We begin with a simple application of linear algebra which we would need in the next theorem. \begin{lemma} Let $\underline{T} = (T_1,T_2,\ldots,T_d)$ be a row contraction on a Hilbert space $\clh$ with $dim(\clh)=n<\infty$.
+Then